CEO, Cicada Innovations

 Phil Morle is a Partner at Main Sequence Ventures – the CSIRO’s innovation fund.
 His mission is to transform Australia’s research into epic global companies.
 Before that, Phil was CEO of Pollenizer, Australia’s first tech startup incubator through which he helped many hundreds of startups across Asia Pacific as well as launch incubators for some of the world’s biggest organisations.

 Jon Nicholson is Chairman of Quintessence Labs, and an independent director of IAG.
 He was formerly CSO at Westpac and, before that, a Senior Vice President at the Boston Consulting Group.
 Jon has deep experience in strategy and has a deep understanding of innovation and disruption, and the process of building new businesses.

-Fiona holds an Honours degree in Civil Engineering from the University of Adelaide and has an MBA from Harvard Business School.
+Fiona holds an Honours degree in Engineering from the University of Adelaide and an MBA from Harvard Business School.